 We hope the methodological approach we have outlined in this commentary can pave the way for new insights into the ongoing debate between classical and skeptical theorists over how best to conceptualize emotions.
-Findings from this approach could in turn supplement repeated and frequent reliance on traditional sources of evidence-such as the relative accuracy with which non-verbal emotional cues are recognized across cultures-which continue to result in bifurcation between theoretical camps, rather than integration and theoretical advance (e.g., Gendron, Roberson, van de Vyver, & Barrett, 2014; Gendron, Roberson, & Barrett, 2015; Sauter, Eisner, Ekman, & Scott, 2010, 2015).
+Findings from this approach could in turn supplement repeated and frequent reliance on traditional sources of evidence-such as the relative accuracy with which nonverbal emotional cues are recognized across cultures-which continue to result in bifurcation between theoretical camps, rather than integration and theoretical advance (e.g., Gendron, Roberson, & Barrett, 2015; Gendron, Roberson, van de Vyver, & Barrett, 2014; Sauter, Eisner, Ekman, & Scott, 2010, 2015).